Central $L$-values of newforms and local polynomials: Proof of Theorem and Corollary

 For fixed $k,N$ we let

 be the Hecke-like operator that projects $S_{2k}(N)$ onto the subspace of newforms, and

 be the Hecke-like operator that projects $S_{2k}^{new}(N)$ to the eigenspace generated by the newform $f_\nu$.
 By the strong multiplicity one theorem (see \cite{IK}*{Theorem 14.18} for example), the space generated by $f_\nu$ is one-dimensional.
-The fact that $\T^{new}$ is constructed via Hecke operators ensures ``compatibility'' with other operators such as the Shimura and Shintani lifts and the Petersson inner products.
+The fact that $\T^{new}$ is constructed via Hecke operators ensures ``compatibility'' with the Petersson inner products.